Galois action on knots I: Action of the absolute Galois group: Profinite knots

 where $\bar\epsilon$ is chosen to be $s(\bar\epsilon)=s((\sigma_{k+1}^{\epsilon'})^{c})$.
 Figure \ref{T6} depicts the moves.

 We note that in the first (resp. second) equation $ c_{k,l}^{\epsilon}=c_{k,l}^{\bar\epsilon}$ (resp. $a_{k,l}^{\epsilon}=a_{k,l}^{\bar\epsilon}$) if and only if $c \equiv 0\pmod 2$.

 These moves (T1)-(T6) are profinite analogues of the so-called {\it Turaev moves} \cite{T} for oriented tangles (consult also \cite{CDM, K, O}).
-Our above formulation is stimulated by the moves presented in \cite{B} (R1)-(R11).
+Our above formulation is stimulated by the moves presented (R1)-(R11) in \cite{B}.

-\begin{defn} Two profinite (oriented) tangles $T_1$ and $T_2$ are {\it isotopic}, denoted $T_1=T_2$ by abuse of notation, if they are related by a {\it finite} number of the moves (T1)-(T6). {\it The set of isotopy classes of oriented profinite tangles} is denoted by $\widehat{\mathcal T}$. {\it The set $\widehat{\mathcal K}$ of isotopy class of profinite knots} is the subset of $\widehat{\mathcal T}$ which consists of isotopy classes of profinite knots. \end{defn}
+\begin{defn} Two profinite (oriented) tangle diagrams $T_1$ and $T_2$ are {\it isotopic}, denoted $T_1=T_2$ by abuse of notation, if they are related by a {\it finite} number of the moves (T1)-(T6).
+A {\it profinite tangle}, {\it profinite link} and {\it profinite knot} means an isotopy class of profinite tangle diagrams, link diagrams, knot diagrams respectively.
+The set of profinite tangles is denoted by $\widehat{\mathcal T}$.
+The set $\widehat{\mathcal L}$ of profinite links (resp. the set $\widehat{\mathcal K}$ of profinite knots) is the subset of $\widehat{\mathcal T}$ which consists of isotopy classes of profinite links (resp. of profinite knots). \end{defn}

 \begin{note} Profinite topology on $\widehat{B}_n$ ($n=1,2,\dots$) and the discrete topology on $A$ and on $C$ yield a topology on the space of profinite tangles.
 Hence $\widehat{\mathcal T}$ carries a structure of topological space. \end{note}